Frequently asked questions

 Is homeopathy covered by my health insurance?

-There are a growing number of private medical insurance companies that will cover homeopathic treatment.
-For a list of such companies, please click here You may also be able to get a referral from your GP to one of the four NHS homeopathic hospitals in the UK.
+There are currently 19 private medical insurance companies that will cover homeopathic treatment.
+For a list of these companies, please click here: insurance companies.
+You may also be able to get a referral from your GP to one of the four NHS homeopathic hospitals in the UK.

 Can I treat myself?

 You can if your complaint is acute i.e. something that you haven't had for a long period of time such as a cold, flu, ear infection, sting, fever or minor injury.
 If your complaint is chronic i.e. you have had it for several months or longer, then you really need to see a professional for constitutional treatment.
 It is very useful to have a homeopathy kit at home for acute complaints and a good self help book such as The Complete Homeopathy Handbook by Miranda Castro.

 Where can I buy remedies for acute complaints?